-- Cook pasta in a pot of salted boiling water according to package directions.
+- Cook pasta in a large pot of salted boiling water according to package directions.

-- While pasta is cooking prepare the remaining ingredients and mix in a large bowl.
+- While pasta is cooking prepare the remaining ingredients and stir together in a large bowl.

-- When pasta is tender remove from pot and rinse under cold water until cooled.
+- When the noodles are tender drain them from the pot and rinse under cold water until cooled.

-- Combine cooled pasta with remaining ingredients and mix thoroughly.
+- Combine cooled pasta with remaining ingredients and mix well to combine.

-- Serve immediately or store in refrigerator in an air-tight container.
+- Serve immediately or store in the refrigerator in an airtight container.